-MONCTON, New Brunswick, July 28, 2021 (LifeSiteNews) – Canadian Prime Minister Justin Trudeau announced that he will deny funding to New Brunswick because the province is limiting women’s access to abortion.
+MONCTON, New Brunswick (LifeSiteNews) – Canadian Prime Minister Justin Trudeau announced that he will deny funding to New Brunswick because the province is limiting women’s access to abortion.

 On Thursday, he alleged that New Brunswick failed to adhere to its obligations under the Canada Health Act by making it difficult for women to terminate the lives of their children, CTV News reported.

 “Making sure that every woman across this country has access to reliable reproductive services is extremely important to us, and that’s why we’ve continued to impress strongly upon the government of New Brunswick how it needs to keep up its obligations under the Canada Health Act,” Trudeau said.

 While Trudeau originally claimed that Ottawa was withholding millions of dollars in health care transfers, a spokesperson from the Prime Minister’s Office corrected the number after the news conference.
 The actual amount withheld is $140,216.